Back to California

 What This Bill Does

-• Requires the county surveyor to return a record of survey that does not meet requirements directly to the licensed land surveyor or registered civil engineer who submitted it with instructions on how to fix any issues.
+• Requires the county surveyor to send back a record of survey to the licensed land surveyor or registered civil engineer who submitted it if it does not meet certain rules.

 Who It Names or Affects